atoy322/ws_server/Readme.md

 # Small websocket server implementation
-You can use this program for various way.
+You can use this program for various uses.
 For example, communicate with browser's JavaScript, send command request to minecraft ("/connect HOST:PORT" command).

 ## How to install